 The original pitch for cloud computing is the ability to scale computing power to the needs and growth of your organization—without provisioning the physical hardware in advance, or dealing with the corresponding lifecycle tasks of installation, hardware maintenance, and eventual decommissioning.
 "Serverless" computing services, foremost among which is AWS Lambda, is the logical next step in the "as a service" model of delivering computing resources.

-This TechRepublic primer on AWS Lambda is a quick introduction to the object storage service, as well as a "living" guide that will be updated periodically as further updates and integrations are released.
+This TechRepublic primer on AWS Lambda is a quick introduction to the serverless computing framework, as well as a "living" guide that will be updated periodically as further updates and integrations are released.